waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## 1. Game Mechanics & Lessons Learned
 *   **Source of Truth:** The `Map Sprites` list is the definitive source for interactable items.
 *   **NPC Interaction:** Repeatedly talking to an NPC with static dialogue is a waste of time.
-*   **Dialogue Advancement:** Some key events are triggered by advancing through ALL of an NPC's dialogue.
+Some key events are triggered by advancing through ALL of an NPC's dialogue.
 *   **Poison Damage:** Poisoned Pokémon lose 1 HP every four steps.
 *   **Warp Mechanics:** It's possible to move between 'ground' and 'elevated_ground' tiles if one of the tiles is a warp.
 *   **Mobile NPCs:** For evasive NPCs that move around, use the `stun_npc` tool to freeze them in place before attempting to interact or battle.
 Chasing them is inefficient.